arihantjain97/sgdev-smartai-poc/app/vault/PSG.v1/templates/business_impact.md

 - Include qualitative benefits (e.g., improved service delivery, reduced manual errors).
 - Note that benefits must be realistic and traceable to uploaded evidence.

-## Problem
+## Situation
-Identify the current business challenges and inefficiencies.
+Describe the current productivity context and business operations.

+## Complication
+Explain the challenges, inefficiencies, and lost opportunities affecting productivity.

-## Agitate
+## Question
-Highlight the urgency and importance of addressing these issues.
+What are the key questions about productivity improvements and expected business impact?

-## Solve
+## Answer
-Present the solution and its expected business impact.
+Present the solution and its expected business impact, including quantitative and qualitative benefits.